piperauritum/LotusRoot/README.txt

 ﻿LotusRoot (beta)

 ## Overview
+An assistance program for musical composition on Ruby.
-A Ruby program which generates LilyPond script from some numeric/string arrays.
+Generates LilyPond script from some numeric/string arrays.

 ## Requirement
 Ruby 2.2 ~